-- Install and Connect to PostgreSQL 10 on Ubuntu 16.04
+- How to Install PostgreSQL on Ubuntu 22.04

 - Listing and Switching Databases in PostgreSQL